Inside: On dealing with unwelcome and sometimes unflattering attention as a tall girl….and two valuable lessons I’ve learned from being a tall woman.

 It wasn’t only what I said that was bad…it was also how I said it.
 My words were barbed with years of hurt and anger.

-The poor guy stared at me in disbelief, as if I had kicked him in the gut.
-He looked at me like I was a crazy loon.
+This poor person stared at me in disbelief, as if I had kicked them in the gut.
+They looked at me like I was a crazy loon.
 And I felt like a crazy loon.

 To make the long story short, we resolved it.
-He explained he wasn’t actually making fun of me.
+They explained that they weren’t actually making fun of me – they were just playing around.
 And I explained why I jumped to a sudden conclusion.
 I also sincerely apologized.

 I think we’re okay now.
 But the incident caused me to really reflect on how I could have done better.